-Rule #1 is based on the ironclad premise that on the business side of your career nothing happens until somebody buys your art.
-You can make the most beautiful, powerful, spellbinding and compelling art possible, but until it passes hands to someone who willingly steps up and pays for it, you are working at a hobby.
+Rule #1 establishes the ironclad premise that on the business side of your career, nothing happens until somebody buys your art.
+You can make the most beautiful, powerful, spellbinding, and compelling art possible.
+However, until it passes hands to someone who willingly steps up and pays for it, you are working at a hobby.

-You can spend hours building the Taj Mahal of websites, write blog posts until your fingers bleed, build a huge newsletter mailing lists, grow a massive list of Twitter followers, Facebook friends and fans, and be up to your ears in all kinds of other cool, trendy social media, but without buyers, it is useless.
+You can spend hours building the Taj Mahal of websites and write blog posts until your fingers bleed.
+You can create a vast newsletter mailing list, and grow a massive list of Twitter followers, Facebook friends, and fans, and be up to your ears in all kinds of other cool, trendy social media, but without buyers, it is useless.

-You are an adult.
-You are a solo entrepreneur.
-These things mean you need to be self-motivated.
-If you are not, you need a job so a boss can demand you get your work done.
-Being an entrepreneur, especially in the early going means giving up stuff you like to do.
+You are an adult, solo entrepreneur.
+As such, you must be self-motivated.
+Being an entrepreneur, especially in the early going, means giving up stuff you like to do.
 Watching your favorite television shows has to go.
 Leisurely shopping in a mall or online is out.
-Taking long vacations unplugged from the digital world is a no-no. Lollygagging on Facebook looking at silly cat videos needs to stop, no matter how tempting.
-ANYTHING that wastes your precious time needs to be cut out of your routine until your career is running smoothly and profitably.
+Taking long vacations unplugged from the digital world is a no-no. Wasting time on Facebook looking at silly cat videos needs to stop, no matter how tempting.
+ANYTHING that consumes your precious time needs to be cut out of your routine until your career is running smoothly and profitably.

 These things are not a life sentence.
 You can eventually carve out time to do those activities you have temporarily put away for the sake of your career.

-There is a reason Michael Gerber’s book, The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About Ithas been a perennial bestseller for years.
-He tells the unvarnished truth about entrepreneurial failure and offers wise solutions for avoiding the pitfalls that kill so many otherwise promising careers and solo business ventures.
-Much of it hinges on learning to let go, to trust and how to build a team to help you reach your goals.
+There is a reason Michael Gerber’s book, The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It has been a perennial bestseller for years.
+He tells the unvarnished truth about entrepreneurial failure and offers rational solutions for avoiding the pitfalls that kill so many otherwise promising careers and solo business ventures.
+Much of it hinges on learning to let go, to trust, and how to build a team to help you reach your goals.

 I think you are starting to get the drift here.
 I am talking about making sacrifices to get the place you want to be with your career.

-It’s only worse if you are a breadwinner with a RJ (Real Job.)
+It’s only worse if you are a breadwinner with an RJ (Real Job.)
 A full-time job seriously cuts into your productive time.
-It forces you to be focused, driven and organized to meet your goals.
+It forces you to be focused, driven, and organized to meet your goals.

-In order to make the many hours I spent doing all the above-mentioned activities payoff while continuing my RJ, I had to make sure I kept my blog current and interesting and continue to offer a growing range of products that artists like you would want to buy.
+To make the many hours I spent doing all the activities mentioned above payoff while continuing my RJ, I had to make sure I kept my blog current and exciting and continue to offer a growing range of products that artists like you would want to buy.

-This is my full-time job now and it is as it has been a work in progress.
+The result is this is my full-time job now.
 I know I can do a better job providing information for you and a better job of marketing that information to you.
 I’m working steadily at making that happen.
-This is exactly the same thing you as an artist need to be doing, which is work smart and hard to make art others want to buy and work equally hard and smart at finding buyers for it.
+As an artist, you need to do the same things.
+That is to work smart and hard to make art others want to buy and work equally hard and intelligent at finding buyers for it.

 You can’t just do one thing well and succeed.
 You have to get it all done, and the better you are at each facet of your art business, the more you will thrive.
 Many artists I know have a spouse, friend, or employee who handles helping do some of the business and marketing aspects for them.